User ID and password are required to enter the member's site.

 US Department of Health and Human Services AHCPR 1994 US Bigos S., et al. (23 commissioners and 2 DCs) Effective

-Back Pain Report
+Report of Back Pain

 WHO guidelines on basic training and safety in chiropractic 2005